publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(a) __In General.—__

->     The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) shall establish a demonstration project under which, instead of making payments to teaching hospitals pursuant to section 1886(h) of the Social Security Act \[subsec. (h) of this section\], the Secretary shall make payments under this section to each consortium that meets the requirements of subsection (b) and that applies to be included under the project.
+>     The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) shall establish a demonstration project under which, instead of making payments to teaching hospitals pursuant to section 1886(h) of the Social Security Act \[[42 U.S.C.
+1395ww(h)][/us/usc/t42/s1395ww/h]\], the Secretary shall make payments under this section to each consortium that meets the requirements of subsection (b) and that applies to be included under the project.

 >     “(b) __Qualifying Consortia.—__